 Intelligence and Analysis Training Lengths

-Your training might include:
+Your training might encompass:

 - Language skills